guineawheek/wpihal-rs/README.md

  * to be fair, it's for similar reasons as gradle as it's bottlenecked on unzipping artifacts

 ## Things that could use some work
-* Testing on real hardware
 * Better guards against WPILib's overuse of `i32`s for things that are NOT i32 sized
 * macro-ized halsim wrapers
 * Versioning this in both the semver sense and the wpilib sense they are inconsistent with each other
-* Usage reporting enumization
+* Better usage reporting enumization